The EYFS Curriculum

 Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 In The Foundation stage we follow the Early Years Curriculum.
 We focus particularly on the development of skills in communication and personal and social development.

-We have an Assessment Nursery where children can start from the age of 2 years and then transfer into our Reception class.
+If a young child already has an EHCP and we have space then they can attend in nursery years before transfering into Reception year.
 The focus is on the individual child and we aim to plan for an enriching and stimulating environment where children can explore and enjoy their surroundings.

-All children are assessed using the Development Matters Profile and the learning needs of all the children help us to build up a clear picture of every child's strengths and needs.
-We work in close partnership with parents to provide opportunities for all our children to enjoy as many different activities as they can.
+All children are assessed using Birth to 5 and the learning needs of all the children help us to build up a clear picture of every child's strengths and needs.
+We work in close partnership with families to provide opportunities for all our children to enjoy as many different activities as they can.

 Four guiding principles shape our early years setting: